polmoreno/DEVELOPMENT-AND-OPERATIONS/README.md

 ```
 Consider This
 Does a threat know a target has a robust security program?
-Do threats perform actions that will trigger an alert or get
+Do threats perform actions that will trigger an alert or get them caught?
-them caught?
 ```

 ```
 Are threats still successful?
-If so, why are threats able to successfully achieve its
-goals and negatively impact an organization when that
-organization has a comprehensive security program?
+If so, why are threats able to successfully achieve its goals and negatively impact an organization when that organization has a comprehensive security program?
 To
-understand this,
+understand this

+\.#### We must understand the threat to develop defenses properly.
 ```
-#### We must understand the threat to

-#### develop defenses properly.

 The security industry uses the term threat, but what is a threat?

 **Dictionary.com** [2] defines threat as: